Frequently Asked Questions

 - ¿Cómo puede empezar mi estudiante?

-Si su estudiante está interesado en aprender más o está listo para empezar, debe atender Study Abroad 101, una mini lectura de 30 minutos.
-En Study Abroad 101 los estudiantes aprenden sobre las razones de estudiar en el extranjero, las diferencias entre un programa de CU y uno no asociado con CU, los tipos de programas, las opciones de vivienda, crédito para su área de énfasis/para un minor, crédito de core para los artes y las ciencias, las notas, los requisitos de elegibilidad, el proceso de aplicarse, las últimas fechas de aplicarse, y la información de graduarse.
+Si su estudiante está interesado en aprender más o está listo para empezar, debe atender Abroad 101, una mini lectura de 30 minutos.
+En Abroad 101 los estudiantes aprenden sobre las razones de estudiar en el extranjero, las diferencias entre un programa de CU y uno no asociado con CU, los tipos de programas, las opciones de vivienda, crédito para su área de énfasis/para un minor, crédito de core para los artes y las ciencias, las notas, los requisitos de elegibilidad, el proceso de aplicarse, las últimas fechas de aplicarse, y la información de graduarse.

 También, hay un resumen de los aspectos financieros del estudio en el extranjero, que incluye los costos y la ayuda financiera.
 Las preguntas son bienvenidas durante esta sesión.
 Los amigos y la familia pueden atender también.
-Se ofrece Study Abroad 101 varias veces cada semana.
+Se ofrece Abroad 101 varias veces cada semana.
 Se puede ver el horario acá.

 - ¿Qué recursos puedo asesar?

-Ud. tiene acceso a los siguientes recursos: "The Essential Guide to Study Abroad" (La guía esencial para el estudio en el extranjero), Program-Specific Handbooks (el manual para cada programa), y muchos otros recursos de nuestro sitio.
+Ud. tiene acceso a los siguientes recursos: "The Essential Guide to Education Abroad" (La guía esencial para el estudio en el extranjero), Program-Specific Handbooks (el manual para cada programa), y muchos otros recursos de nuestro sitio.
 También Ud. puede atender las siguientes orientaciones “requeridas” para los estudiantes salientes: la orientación general y la orientación especifica al programa.
 La única cosa que Ud. no puede ver sin una contraseña es la lista de todas las cosas que tiene que hacer el estudiante antes de ser aceptado a un programa.
 Se puede pedir su estudiante permiso a esta información si es necesario.
 Adicionalmente, si el estudiante va a estudiar en el extranjero con un proveedor de programa, los proveedores tendrán sus propios recursos también.

 - ¿Qué servicios le ofrece la oficina para estudios en el extranjero a mi estudiante?